deepchecks/deepchecks/docs/source/user-guide/vision/custom_check_templates.rst

 .. code-block::

-  import pandas as pd

-  from deepchecks.core import CheckResult, ConditionCategory, ConditionResult, DatasetKind from deepchecks.tabular import SingleDatasetCheck, Dataset, Context
+  from deepchecks.core import CheckResult, ConditionCategory, ConditionResult, DatasetKind from deepchecks.vision import SingleDatasetCheck, Context, VisionData, Batch

   class SingleDatasetCustomCheck(SingleDatasetCheck):
       """Description of the check.
 The name of the check will be the class name split by upper case letters."""